dbtek/fresource/README.md

 Returns promise.

 **resource.save(params)**
 Sends a `POST` request with given parameters.
-Residual parameters will be posted in body.
+Residual parameters that are not used in url will be posted in body.
 Returns promise.

 **resource.update(params)**
 Sends a `PUT` request with given parameters.
-Residual parameters will be posted in body.
+Residual parameters that are not used in url will be posted in body.
 Returns promise.

 **resource.delete(params)**